Sam-keeler/personal-project-credit-churn/README.md

 | ct_chng_q4_q1              | float64 | Change in transaction count (Q4 over Q1)                                          |
 | avg_card_utilization_ratio | float64 | Average of credit used divided by credit available                                |

+## Project Takeaways
+- Random forest model created was 95% accurate at predicting churn, an improvement of about 11% from baseline
+- Personal information about the customer (age, gender, dependents, etc.) turned out to be irrelevant when it came to predicting churn, the trends in how a person uses their credit card was the best indicator of churn
+- If more data were available, would like to see spending categories for each customer to see if that could assist with churn prediction